gopi-suvanam/scribbler-website/_posts/2024-06-24-Master-Article-on-Scientific-Computation-in-JavaScript.md

 ___

-## Machine Using JavaScript - Unlocking AI in the Browser
+## Machine Learning Using JavaScript - Unlocking AI in the Browser

 Machine learning (ML) has traditionally been dominated by languages such as Python and frameworks like TensorFlow and PyTorch.
 However, JavaScript is rapidly emerging as a viable option for machine learning, thanks to its ubiquity in web development and powerful libraries like TensorFlow.js.
 This article explores the capabilities of JavaScript in machine learning and provides practical code examples to demonstrate its potential.